Moving through the Bay Area, Michael works as a freelance writer in the moving and transportation industry.

 A layer of packing paper won’t suffice when packing a china cabinet.
 You need bubble wrap as well.
 After you protect each delicate item with paper, add another layer of bubble wrap over it – get the small-sized ones.
 After that, tape the protective material in place and arrange the plates on their side in the box, do not stack them.
 And that is how to properly pack dishes for moving.

 Taking Care of Vases before Moving

 Your vases are among the extra fragile items as well – crystal, ceramic, or porcelain ones – they all fall into the same category.
-The first line of protection should be the packing paper, then roll the vase with a layer of bubble wrap until you have it fully covered.
+The first line of protection should be the packing paper, then roll the whole surface of the vase with a layer of bubble wrap until you have it fully covered.
 In the end, seal with duct tape.
 Be careful where you place your vases.
-If you pick the best-sized boxes and find high-quality packing materials for moving, there won’t be extra room inside, but if you don’t make sure you fill it with paper – they should not have space to move inside the box.
+If you pick the best-sized boxes and find high-quality packing materials for moving, there won’t be extra room inside, but if you don’t make sure you fill it with cushioning materials – they should not have space to move inside the box.

 These pieces can get damaged so easily if not appropriately protected.
 They are susceptible to damage from static electricity due to vibration and pressure.
 Are you wondering how to use bubble wrap to pack computers or other tech equipment?
 Bundle electronic devices carefully in small-sized wrap one by one.
-Pick sturdy boxes to pack your electronics unless you have the original packaging.
+Pick sturdy containers to pack your electronics unless you have the original packaging.
 You won’t need a protective paper for this, but it sure will be handy to create a photo inventory for moving insurance.